Franjcf/hybridBiotInterFoam/README.rst

   ./Allwmake

-This compiles the libraries "lporousInterfaceProperties.so", "lporousModels.so","lporousTwoPhaseProperties.so", "lporousImmiscibleIncompressibleTwoPhaseMixture.so", and Herschel-Bulkley-Quemada.so in the standard OpenFOAM user directory : $FOAM_USER_LIBBIN;
+This compiles the libraries "lporousInterfaceProperties.so", "lporousModels.so","lporousTwoPhaseProperties.so", "lporousImmiscibleIncompressibleTwoPhaseMixture.so", and "Herschel-Bulkley-Quemada.so" in the standard OpenFOAM user directory: $FOAM_USER_LIBBIN;

-The two solver executables "elasticHBIF" and "plasticHBIF" are also compiled in the standard OpenFOAM user directory $FOAM_USER_APPBIN.
+The two solver executables "elasticHBIF" and "plasticHBIF" are also compiled in the standard OpenFOAM user directory $FOAM_USER_APPBIN.The former deals with multiphase flow through and around poroelastic solids, the latter does the same but for poroplastic solids.

 ----------------------------------------------------------------------------